Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 #### Comments

-**Important Note:**<br/>
-The public root for this robot has just been released.<br/>
-This makes it not unlikely that we've missed something or that there might be yet unanticipated issues.<br/>
-You have been warned

 If the robot fails to dock after rooting:
 1. Dock it manually.
 Make sure that it is charging
 2. Head to the dustbuilder